Evolution & Extinction /

 !
 F.L.
 Condamine et al. (2013): Macroevolutionary perspectives to environmental change.
 In PDF, Ecology letters.

 !
 Richard Cowen (web pages were first created by D.J.
 Eernisse for Biology 404: Evolution at CSUF): History of Life (4th Edition, 2005), Web Links by Chapter.
+This expired link is available through the Internet Archive´s Wayback Machine.

 Richard Cowen, Department of Geology, University of California, Davis, CA: History of Life, Third Edition.
 Go to: Preservation and Bias in the Fossil Record.